Who is An Architect (INTJ)?

 It can be lonely at the top.
 As one of the rarest personality types – and one of the most capable – Architects (INTJs) know this all too well.
-Rational and quick-witted, Architects may struggle to find people who can keep up with their nonstop analysis of everything around them.
+Rational and quick-witted, Architects pride themselves on their ability to think for themselves, not to mention their uncanny knack for seeing right through phoniness and hypocrisy.
+But because their minds are never at rest, Architects may struggle to find people who can keep up with their nonstop analysis of everything around them.

 A Thirst for Knowledge

-These personalities can be both the boldest of dreamers and the bitterest of pessimists.
-Architects believe that, through willpower and intelligence, they can achieve even the most challenging of goals.
-But they may be cynical about human nature more generally, assuming that most people are lazy, unimaginative, or simply doomed to mediocrity.
+Architects can be both the boldest of dreamers and the bitterest of pessimists.
+They believe that, through willpower and intelligence, they can achieve even the most challenging goals.
+But these personalities may be cynical about human nature more generally, assuming that most people are lazy, unimaginative, or simply doomed to mediocrity.

-Architects derive much of their self-esteem from their knowledge and mental acuity.
-In school, people with this personality type may have been called “bookworms” or “nerds.”
+People with the Architect personality type derive much of their self-esteem from their knowledge and mental acuity.
+In school, they may have been called “bookworms” or “nerds.”
 But rather than taking these labels as insults, many Architects embrace them.
-They are confident in their ability to teach themselves about – and master – any topic that interests them, whether that’s coding or capoeira or classical music.
+They recognize their own ability to teach themselves about – and master – any topic that interests them, whether that’s coding or capoeira or classical music.

 Architects can be single-minded, with little patience for frivolity, distractions, or idle gossip.
-That said, it would be a mistake to stereotype these personalities as dull or humorless.
+That said, they’re far from dull or humorless.
 Many Architects are known for their irreverent wit, and beneath their serious exteriors, they often have a sharp, delightfully sarcastic sense of humor.